duderstadt-lab/mars-docs/examples/fret_dynamic.md

 The dataset provided was recorded with a TIRF microscope setup equipped with dual view collection.
 The detection area of the camera is split in half, each half displaying the signal after a different wavelength filter.
 In this way emission can be measured for two wavelengths at the same time and signal correlation is possible.
 In practise, for this dataset, this means that red emission is collected and shown on the top half, and the green emission on the bottom half of the window (figure 3).
 The excitation color alternates between red (C=0) and green (C=1) such that the different channels and split orientation give the peak intensities as denoted below each half by I<sub>emission|excitation</sub>.
 These intensities are integrated during analysis and after correction lead to the final E and S values.

 **The Analysis Procedure**
+1. Open the video, perform basic corrections on the raw video data.
+2. Identify the peaks (molecule locations) in both colors.
+3. Correlate the peaks in the two colors to find which molecules have a red dye only (acceptor only, AO), green dye only (donor only, DO), or both dyes (FRET).
+4. Extract the intensity (I) vs. time (T) traces of all dyes on each molecules and store this information in a Molecule Archive.
+5. Normalize the intensity data and correct for photo-based effects.
+6. In the fully corrected I vs. T traces, identify the different states a molecule possesses, also identify when (on of) the dyes are bleached.
+7. Calculate the FRET efficiency (E) and stoichiometry (S) for each state of each molecule.
+8. Create plots of all E and S values, perform Gaussian fits and find the FRET states the molecule possesses in this experiment.

 Please visit the [documentation](https://duderstadt-lab.github.io/mars-docs/docs/) pages for specific information about the used tools.

 ---
 #### <a name="1"></a> Data preparation